tgallacher/dotfiles/README.md

 > TODO: The following steps need to be completed manually, once.

-Create new OSX workspaces -- min 5.
+Create 2 new OSX workspaces.

 Open keyboard shortcuts and under "_Mission Control_" enable the shortcuts for switching to each workspace using `<C-<number>>`.